Types of Senior Living Communities – A Complete Guide

 Best For:

-Seniors who need some assistance but still value independence.
+Seniors who need some assistance but still value independence and community engagement.

 3. Memory Care Apartments